 Yep, it’s another post about a 1% down home loan, which seems to be the next big thing in the mortgage realm.
 That and zero down mortgages I suppose.
 I guess it’s a sign of the times, or more appropriately, sky-high home prices.

-But this loan program from United Wholesale Mortgage is a tad different.
+But this new loan program from United Wholesale Mortgage is a tad different.
 It’s unique because it’s being offered by one of the largest wholesale lenders, meaning mortgage brokers now have a 1% down mortgage option to extend to their borrowers.

-It’s a game changer for brokers because up until now they’ve had to compete with loan officers at retail banks offering more low and no-down payment loan programs.
+It’s a game changer for brokers because up until now they’ve had to compete with loan officers at retail banks who had access to more low and no-down payment loan programs.
 It levels the playing field to some degree.

 United Wholesale Mortgage Equity Boost with Just 1% Down